Order-invariant measures on causal sets: Introduction

 \section{Introduction}

-This work is intended as a common generalisation of two different strands of research: a proposal from physicists for a mathematical model of space-time as a discrete poset, and a notion of a ``random linear extension'' of an infinite partially ordered set.
+This work is intended as a common generalization of two different strands of research: a proposal from physicists for a mathematical model of space--time as a discrete poset, and a notion of a ``random linear extension'' of an infinite partially ordered set.
 One of our aims is to show that these two lines of research are intimately connected.

-The objects we study are {\em causal sets}, which are countably infinite partially ordered sets $P=(Z,<)$ such that every element is above only finitely many others.
-A {\em natural extension} of a causal set is a bijection from $\N$ to $Z$ whose inverse is order-preserving; i.e., it is an enumeration of $Z$ that respects the ordering $<$.
+The objects we study are \textit{causal sets}, which are countably infinite partially ordered sets $P=(Z,<)$ such that every element is above only finitely many others.
+A \textit{natural extension} of a causal set is a bijection from $\N$ to $Z$ whose inverse is order-preserving; that is, it is an enumeration of $Z$ that respects the ordering $<$.

 We consider random processes that generate a causal set one element at a time, starting with the empty poset, and at each stage adding one new maximal element, keeping track of the order in which the elements are generated.
-Such a process is called a {\em growth process}.
+Such a process is called a \textit{growth process}.
 The infinite poset $P$ generated by a growth process is always a causal set, and the order in which the elements are generated is a natural extension of $P$.

-We will postpone most of the formal definitions for a while, although we will introduce some notation that will be consistent with that used in the bulk of the paper.
+We will postpone most of the formal definitions for a while, although we will introduce some notation that will be consistent with that\vadjust{\goodbreak} used in the bulk of the paper.
 Our main purpose in this section is to motivate the ideas of the paper by examining some examples.
 Before that, we need a little terminology.

-A {\em (labelled) poset} $P$ is a pair $(Z,<)$, where $Z$ is a set (for us, $Z$ will always be countable), and $<$ is a partial order on $Z$, i.e., a transitive irreflexive relation on $Z$.
-An order $<$ on $Z$ is a {\em total order} or {\em linear order} if each pair $\{a,b\}$ of distinct elements of $Z$ is comparable ($a<b$ or $b<a$).
+A \textit{(labeled) poset} $P$ is a pair $(Z,<)$, where $Z$ is a set (for us, $Z$ will always be countable), and $<$ is a partial order on $Z$, that is, a transitive irreflexive relation on~$Z$.
+An order $<$ on $Z$ is a \textit{total order} or \textit{linear order} if each pair $\{a,b\}$ of distinct elements of $Z$ is comparable ($a<b$ or $b<a$).

-A {\em down-set} in $P$ is a subset $Y \subseteq Z$ such that, if $a\in Y$ and $b<a$, then $b \in Y$.
-An {\em up-set} is the complement of a down-set: a set $U \subseteq Z$ such that $b\in U$ and $a>b$ implies $a\in U$.
+A \textit{down-set} in $P$ is a subset $Y \subseteq Z$ such that, if $a\in Y$ and $b<a$, then $b \in Y$.
+An \textit{up-set} is the complement of a down-set: a set $U \subseteq Z$ such that $b\in U$ and $a>b$ implies $a\in U$.

-A pair $(x,y)$ of elements of $Z$ is a {\em covering pair} if $x<y$, and there is no $z\in Z$ with $x<z<y$.
-We also say that $x$ is {\em covered} by $y$, or that $y$ {\em covers} $x$.
+A pair $(x,y)$ of elements of $Z$ is a \textit{covering pair} if $x<y$, and there is no $z\in Z$ with $x<z<y$.
+We also say that $x$ is \textit{covered} by $y$, or that $y$ \textit{covers} $x$.

 If $P=(Z,<)$ is a poset, and $Y \subseteq Z$, then $<_Y$ denotes the restriction of the partial order to $Y$, and $P_Y=(Y,<_Y)$.
 For $W \subset Z$, we also write $P\sm W$ to mean $P_{Z\sm W}$.